How is AI Transforming Our Communities?

 Program

-The Symposium will open on Thursday, October 17 at 1:30pm and conclude on Friday, October 18 at 5:30pm and takes place in the Dougherty Ballroom in the Power Center on the Duquesne University campus.
-The program features individual speakers, panel discussions, and research posters that will address the question of how generative AI is impacting our communities.
-Areas of focus include journalism and media ethics, education, policy and tech, faith communities, and disability communities.
+The 2024 Tech Ethics Symposium took place on Thursday, October 17 and Friday, October 18 in the Dougherty Ballroom in the Power Center on the Duquesne University campus.
+The program featured individual speakers, panel discussions, and research posters addressing the question of how generative AI is impacting our communities.
+Areas of focus included journalism and media ethics, education, policy and tech, faith communities, and disability communities.
+View the full digital program booklet.

 Thursday, October 17